- How should I prepare for court?

 - Make sure you know your attorney’s name and have contact information for him or her.
 In counties that allow cell phones in the courthouse, you may be asked to contact your attorney if he or she is not in court.

 - Find out which courtroom your case is scheduled for before court starts.
-If you have a criminal case, you can find your court date by searching here.
-If you have a civil case, you can find your court date by viewing the court calendars here.
+Search for your court date by name, case number, attorney, and more.
+Also, see the civil or criminal calendars by county, and the local administrative schedules by county, for additional information.
 You may also call the county clerk of court’s office for court date information.

 - Depending on your county, court may last all day or half a day.
 Find out in advance when court begins and how long the session of court will be.
 Your attorney or the clerk of court can provide this information.
 Be prepared to be in court for the entire session unless your attorney advises you otherwise.